freqtrade/freqtrade/docs/strategy-customization.md

 !!!
 Warning
     As these pairs will be refreshed as part of the regular whitelist refresh, it's best to keep this list short.
-    All intervals and all pairs can be specified as long as they are available (and active) on the used exchange.
+    All timeframes and all pairs can be specified as long as they are available (and active) on the used exchange.
-    It is however better to use resampling to longer time-intervals when possible to avoid hammering the exchange with too many requests and risk being blocked.
+    It is however better to use resampling to longer timeframes whenever possible to avoid hammering the exchange with too many requests and risk being blocked.

 ***